dewhallez/todo-serverless/README.md

 ## Getting Started

 1. Clone the repository.
 2. Follow the setup instructions in the `/docs` folder.
+(To be added)
 3. Deploy using AWS CLI or your preferred deployment tool.

 ## License